 As such, the act of Qurbani is compulsory for all eligible Muslims.
-This is determined as a person being:
+This is determined as a person is:

 Unlike with Zakat, there are fewer permutations for qualifying to give Qurbani.
-For instance, whereas to qualify to give Zakat your wealth should exceed the nisab threshold for one full hawl (lunar year), for Qurbani it merely has to meet/exceed the nisab threshold at the time.
+For instance, to qualify to give Zakat, your wealth should exceed the Nisab threshold for one full hawl (lunar year); for Qurbani, it merely has to meet/exceed the Nisab threshold at the time.

 Many Muslims who choose to give on behalf of someone else like to record the name they are giving for, although this is not an obligation.
 Merely donating and the intention alone is enough in the eyes of Allah (SWT).

-UK Islamic Mission are able to accept Qurbani donations, where your funds will be utilised to carry out the sacrifice and distribution of shares of meat.
+UK Islamic Mission is able to accept Qurbani donations, where your funds will be used to carry out the sacrifice and distribution of shares of meat.
 This will appease your charitable obligation, earning your rewards.

 In this case, the head of household may decide to make an extra Qurbani donation in the name of each of the three children, therefore taking the number of donations made between the family to five.
 This, however, is not obligatory as the children are not expected to give Qurbani as they are not of age.

-If you are one of the millions of Muslims who qualify to give Qurbani, therefore being obliged to, you can make your donation through UK Islamic Mission who will ensure that the sacrifice is carried out as per the word of the Qur’an.
-You can make your payment either by going through our Qurbani page here, or by giving through our general donations page and marking your payment as such.
+If you are one of the millions of Muslims who qualify to give Qurbani, therefore being obliged to, you can make your donation through the UK Islamic Mission, which will ensure that the sacrifice is carried out as per the word of the Qur’an.
+You can make your payment either by going through our Qurbani page here or by giving through our general donations page and marking your payment as such.

 The team at UK Islamic Mission can provide you with updates as to how your Qurbani donation has been used to help provide thousands of families living in poverty with fresh cuts of meat.
 For many, this will be the only nutritious meal they are likely to eat until the next Qurbani comes around.